Service Recognition Program

 Virginia Tech has been continually ranked among top universities and has been recognized as a distinguished place to work with thousands of full and part-time employees.

 In recognition of their enduring commitment to Virginia Tech, all full and part-time employees are recognized for their significant career milestones to the university.
 The Division of Human Resources recognizes employees for continuous service to the university in five-year increments beginning at 10 years.
-Award recipients are invited to attend the annual recognition reception or dinner according to their milestone.

 - The Service Recognition Program recognizes only Virginia Tech employment service.
 Years of service with other state agencies is not considered.